-Luke 24:46-47 And said to them, Thus it is written, that the Christ should suffer, and rise from the dead on the third day: 47 And that repentance for forgiveness of sins should be preached in his name among all nations, beginning at Jerusalem.
-(RKJNT)
+He told them, “This is how it is written: the Messiah[a] was to suffer and rise from the dead on the third day, 47 and then repentance and forgiveness of sins is to be proclaimed in his name to all the nations, beginning at Jerusalem.
+Luke 24:46-47 (ISV)

 You may notice different words for forgiveness in your Bible.
-For an example look at the word remission in Acts 2:38.
-I reviewed 98 translations/revisions dating from 400 (Latin Vulgate) through 2012 (The Voice), the results:
+For an example, look at the word remission in Acts 2:38.
+I reviewed 98 translations/revisions dating from 400 (Latin Vulgate) through 2012 (The Voice), and the results: